We Rise collaborator Mayra Rios is based in Bakersfield, CA,

 Amidst extraordinarily uncertain times, many of us wonder: what futures are we moving toward?
 What realities are we creating?
 Movement Generation’s new podcast Did We Go Too Far takes on presidents, parenting in a pandemic, and offers perspectives on queer ecology, black land & liberation, and being okay with the unknown.
 Hosts Tré & Layel speak with a spectrum of guests with humor and lightness as well as the realness and depth we need to survive and thrive through this deeply transformational time, a.k.a.
 The Apocalypse.

-Offering a series of storytelling workshops for frontline youth in middle school and high school from the Navajo Reservation, Colorado, Kentucky and the Bay Area to share their stories of resilience, resistance, regeneration and sovereignty!
+A program for frontline youth in middle school and high school from the Navajo Reservation, Colorado, Kentucky and the Bay Area to share their stories of resilience, resistance, regeneration and sovereignty through writing, video, podcasts, and social media.

 The Real Work